omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Screenshot of the map with marker selected, revealing dialog window with field for Marker Label and button to add Marker Image.
 To the right, the Marker Image pane includes options to select an image or to add no image.](../modules/modulesfiles/Mapping_Item_Modify.png)

-## Adding Items to a Page in a Site
+## Adding a Map block to a site
 To add a map to a new or existing page, click to edit the page.
 On the right, under _Add New Block_ , click the  _Map_ tab to add a map to the item (1).
 Selecting the tab will open the map block to the page (2).
 This block includes customizable features for the map in collapsable panes.
 Click the triangle to expand or collapse these fields (3).

 ![Screenshot of the Page with Map Block selected.
 Block includes menu options Default View, WMS Overlays and attachments.](../modules/modulesfiles/Mapping_Page_MapBlock.png)

+### Default View
-* **Default View**: Small white buttons on the left of the map interface set the default view for the map. _(See Figure 5 below.)_
+ Small white buttons on the left of the map interface set the default view for the map:

  * _Zoom in_: The small white square with a black plus sign.
 Each click zooms in one step.
  * _Zoom out_: The small white square with black minus sign.
 Each click zooms out one step.
  * _Set the current view as default view_: The small white square with a target or crosshair symbol.
 The map will default to a global view.
 Click to set the current view as the default view.
  * _Go to current default view_: The small black square with a black box around a dot.
 This option is only available after a default view has been set.
 Click to pan and zoom map to the selected view.
  * _Clear the default center and zoom level_: The small white square with a black "X".
 Click to clear pan and zoom preferences and return to the initial global view.

+![Screenshot of the Default view includes a map with the white buttons described.](../modules/modulesfiles/Mapping_Page_Default.png)

+### WMS Overlays

-* **WMS Overlays**: Add, edit, and delete Web Map Service (WMS) overlays. _(See Figure 6 below.)_
+ Add, edit, and delete Web Map Service (WMS) overlays.

  * _Label_: Create a unique, descriptive label for the map overlay.
 This will be visible to visitors and should be used to differentiate between overlays.
  * _Base URL_: Add a URL to the WMS map.
  * _Layers_:
  * _Styles_:
  * Click Add Overlay to create the overlay.
 Click _Clear Inputs_ to clear each of the fields.
 Multiple overlays can be added.
 Choose a default overlay by checking the box next to it.
 Edit or delete an overlay click on the red pencil edit button, or click the red trashcan icon to delete.
+![Screenshot of the WMS Overlays with fields and buttons described.](../modules/modulesfiles/Mapping_Page_Overlays.png)

+### Timeline

+### Attachments

-* **Attachments**: Markers are added to the map using _Items_. _(See Figure 7 below.)_
+Markers are added to the map using _Items_.

 * After Items have been mapped, click _Add Attachment_  (1) to select them from a list on the right (2).
 Note: This list will only be populated by items that have been mapped.
 * Clicking an item adds it to a list in the Attachments pane (3).
 * Click and drag items in this list to reorder them.
 * Delete items by clicking the red trashcan.

-*Figure 5*: Default View
-Small white buttons on the left of the map interface set the default view for the map
-![Screenshot of the Default view includes a map with the white buttons described.](../modules/modulesfiles/Mapping_Page_Default.png)

-*Figure 6*: WMS Overlays
-Add, edit, and delete Web Map Service (WMS) overlays.
-![Screenshot of the WMS Overlays with fields and buttons described.](../modules/modulesfiles/Mapping_Page_Overlays.png)

-*Figure 7*: Adding an Attachment
 After Items have been mapped, click _Add Attachment_  (1) to select them from a list on the right (2).
 Note: This list will only be populated by items that have been mapped.
 Clicking an item adds it to a list in the Attachments pane (3).
 ![Screenshot of the map with Add Attachment selected.
 On the right a list of items.](../modules/modulesfiles/Mapping_Page_Attachments.png)

-### Troubleshooting
+## Troubleshooting
-If you would like to remove a map from an item, you must delete all the map modifications.
+If you would like to remove the mapping location from an item, you must delete all the map modifications.
 First, click to delete each marker (click the Delete a Marker button, select the marker, click to save) and then click to clear the default center and zoom level (click the Clear the default and zoom level button.
 The map will return to a global view).
 Click to save the item and confirm that the map no longer appears.